rust-lang/book/src/ch11-02-running-tests.md

 Just as `cargo run` compiles your code and then runs the resulting binary, `cargo test` compiles your code in test mode and runs the resulting test binary.
-You can specify command line options to change the default behavior of `cargo test`.
-For example, the default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.
+The default behavior of the binary produced by `cargo test` is to run all the tests in parallel and capture output generated during test runs, preventing the output from being displayed and making it easier to read the output related to the test results.
+You can, however, specify command line options to change this default behavior.

 Some command line options go to `cargo test`, and some go to the resulting test binary.
 To separate these two types of arguments, you list the arguments that go to `cargo test` followed by the separator `--` and then the ones that go to the test binary.
-Running `cargo test --help` displays the options you can use with `cargo test`, and running `cargo test -- --help` displays the options you can use after the separator `--`.
+Running `cargo test --help` displays the options you can use with `cargo test`, and running `cargo test -- --help` displays the options you can use after the separator.

 ### Running Tests in Parallel or Consecutively

-When you run multiple tests, by default they run in parallel using threads.
-This means the tests will finish running faster so you can get feedback quicker on whether or not your code is working.
-Because the tests are running at the same time, make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.
+When you run multiple tests, by default they run in parallel using threads, meaning they finish running faster and you get feedback quicker.
+Because the tests are running at the same time, you must make sure your tests don’t depend on each other or on any shared state, including a shared environment, such as the current working directory or environment variables.

 For example, say each of your tests runs some code that creates a file on disk named *test-output.txt* and writes some data to that file.
 Then each test reads the data in that file and asserts that the file contains a particular value, which is different in each test.
-Because the tests run at the same time, one test might overwrite the file between when another test writes and reads the file.
+Because the tests run at the same time, one test might overwrite the file in the time between another test writing and reading the file.
 The second test will then fail, not because the code is incorrect but because the tests have interfered with each other while running in parallel.
-One solution is to make sure each test writes to a different file; another solution is to run the tests one at a time.
+One solution is to make sure each test writes to a different file;
+another solution is to run the tests one at a time.

 If you don’t want to run the tests in parallel or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag